log2timeline/l2tdocs/process/Style-guide.md

 ## Plaso

+* Avoid the use of global variables.
+* Use class methods in preference to static methods

 ### Data format and encoding issue handling

 * Produce an extraction warning (`ProduceExtractionWarning`) if a Plaso parser or parser plugin encounters a data format or encoding issue.